 - the first 2 - 4 weeks of each cohort

-- the last two weeks to follow up any final responses
+- the last two weeks to follow up any final responses.

 Tip!
 You could do a social media account takeover fortnight to coincide with the first two weeks of each cohort?
 Use the Twitter, Linkedin and Facebook header images for your takeover weeks!
 You could also do this during the peak of graduation ceremonies as new graduates (and their parents!) will be visiting your accounts / webpages to find out about the logistics of graduation.

 Use a call to action

 You should aim for all of your communications to have a ‘call to action’ – this is basically aiming to provoke a response as a result of your post.
 So for each post, make sure always to include a link.

 At every touchpoint of your communications activity, make sure you outline the key messages for graduates – why do you need them to take part?
 Why should they help you?

 Add your own webpage